LemKimia/Simpul_Test/README.md

 ### API Deployment

 The API is deployed on Vercel, ensuring reliable access and scalability.
-You can access the deployed API [here](https://samuel-simple-quicks.vercel.app/).
-You can also read the documentation [here](https://github.com/LemKimia/Samuel_Simple_Quicks).
+You can read the documentation [here](https://github.com/LemKimia/Samuel_Simple_Quicks).

 ## Contact